-You’ve seen him (her) do it dozens of times: Turn on the charm whenever he wants something, then treat people as though they don’t exist once he has what he needs from them.
-Unlike a healthy team environment where most people pitch in to help each other, the User believes in a different kind of give-and-take relationship – you give and he takes.
+You’ve seen them do it dozens of times: Turn on the charm whenever they want something, then treat people as though they don’t exist once they have what they need from them.
+Unlike a healthy team environment where most people pitch in to help each other, the User believes in a different kind of give-and-take relationship – you give and they take.

-If you don’t learn how to deal with this person, you may find yourself becoming resentful and unhappy at work.
+If you don’t learn how to deal with these people, you may find yourself becoming resentful and unhappy at work.
 You can’t rely on bosses to fix it, because there’s a very good chance they’re not seeing the User’s behavior in the same way you are.
-And you really shouldn’t ignore it, because it’s not going to just go away.
+You also shouldn’t ignore it, because it’s not going to just go away.
 The good news is that, while you won’t be able to change Users’ personalities, you can usually change their behavior when they are around you.
 Here are a few things you can try:

 Quid Pro Quo

-Every time he asks you to do something, strike a quid-pro-quo agreement before you do it.
-In other words, have him commit to something firm in return in advance.
+Every time they ask you to do something, strike a quid-pro-quo agreement before you do it.
+In other words, have them commit to something firm in return in advance.
 For example:

 User: “Hey, you are so amazing the way you put those proposals together.
 Could I get you to help me with one of mine?”